Helping Honor Our Veterans

-To learn about the Veterans Jobs Caucus, a group co-chaired by Senators Manchin and Kirk that focuses on hiring unemployed veterans, please click here.
+To learn about the Congressional Veterans Jobs Caucus, a group co-chaired by Senators Manchin and Kirk that focuses on hiring unemployed veterans, please click here.

 The sacrifices and patriotism of our veterans knows no bounds.
 They have answered the call of our state and this nation again and again.
 They have served with unparalleled honor and distinction.
 As Governor, Senator Manchin was so proud to have been Commander-in-Chief of the West Virginia National Guard – the greatest guard in our nation.

 West Virginia is one of the most patriotic states in the country, and we are proud of the number of veterans and active duty members that have served our military and served honorably and proudly.

 Senator Manchin is strongly committed to working with his colleagues on legislation to ensure our veterans and their families have the best care and the benefits they deserve.